Exploring the Original TOPO Series Build Process

-While the frame is being welded, our CNC shop simultaneously prepares the Baltic Birch and HDPE subassemblies for the body and cabinet structures.
+While the frame is being welded, our CNC shop simultaneously prepares the birch and HDPE subassemblies for the body and cabinet structures.
 This includes cutting materials on the CNC machine, finishing the raw edges, and assembling the cabinet & headboard structures.

 Once the frame returns from Salt Lake City, it’s ready to hit our main assembly shop, which is where the trailers come to life!
 The main shop has 4 stages of production and one last stop for final inspection.
 Trailers start in Bay 1 and progress through the production line until they reach Bay 5.
 Here’s a bay-by-bay outline of what happens at each stage: